bitfocus/companion-module-openlp-http/HELP.md

 - Select your OpenLP version 2.4 or 3.0
 - Type in the IP address (127.0.0.1 if running locally) and port previously set in OpenLP application
-- Set user and password if required
+- Set username and password if required

 ### Available Actions